 'Few company bosses would care to admit it, but the market fumbles its way to success, as successful ideas take off and less successful ones die out.
 When we see survivors of this process ... we shouldn't merely see success.
 We should also see the long tangled history of failure, of all the companies and all of the ideas that didn't make it.'

-And it is worth stressing that competing humans do not necessarily dislike each other.
+And it is worth stressing that competing humans do not usually lose their humanity.
 Look at the camaraderie of athletes at the Olympic Games - when they are not in active competition.
-Competing industrialists can also often be quite friendly in social situations.
+Competing industrialists can also often be perfectly friendly in social situations.

 Competition, or 'market forces', or 'let the devil take the hindmost' cannot, however, be the whole story.
 Humans are social animals and there are altruistic elements in all of us.
 No economist or businessperson or politician should want or expect humans to be purely profit driven.
 Indeed, Adam Smith himself, in the opening words of his Theory of Moral Sentiments pointed out that: